 - Low-density lipoprotein.

-- High density lipoprotein, which allows fats and cholesterol to move within the watery solution of the bloodstream.
+- High-density lipoprotein allows fats and cholesterol to move within the liquid solution of the bloodstream.

 To form a chylomicron, triglycerides, fat-soluble vitamins, and cholesterol are coated with a layer of apolipoprotein (apo types A and B), cholesterol esters, and phospholipids.